arnab20ghosh/iamarnabg/docs/companies/neilsoft.md

 - Setting up a release by release plan for documentation and tutorials
 - Conducting peer review of the documentation and providing editorial and technical comments

-**Tasks _in online help (CHM) files:**
+#### **Tasks in online help (CHM) files:**

-·         Migrating Fasthelp projects to Robohelp
+- Migrating Fasthelp projects to Robohelp

-·         Editing the translated German documentation
+- Editing the translated German documentation

-·         Updating current documentation with new features in the latest release
+- Updating current documentation with new features in the latest release

-·         Creating HTML templates and CSS in Robohelp
+- Creating HTML templates and CSS in Robohelp

-·         Redefining TOC with the help of SMEs
+- Redefining TOC with the help of SMEs

-·         Writing a topic by performing the workflow in CADISON
+- Writing a topic by performing the workflow in CADISON

-·         Capturing and editing images using SnagIT and PickPic
+- Capturing and editing images using SnagIT and PickPic

-**Tasks in tutorials**:
+#### **Tasks in tutorials**:

-·         Creating MS Word templates for the Tutorials using the product logo corporate colours
+- Creating MS Word templates for the Tutorials using the product logo corporate colours

-·         Editing, developing and maintaining the tutorials for new releases
+- Editing, developing and maintaining the tutorials for new releases

-·         Creating a task-based tutorial with a workflow that allows the readers to create an entire project from scratch
+- Creating a task-based tutorial with a workflow that allows the readers to create an entire project from scratch

-·         Creating training PPTs which can be used as an Instructor Led Training (ILT) material
+- Creating training PPTs which can be used as an Instructor Led Training (ILT) material

-**Task in workbooks, guidelines, and quick reference guides:**
+#### **Task in workbooks, guidelines, and quick reference guides:**

-·         Creating workbooks with only exercises and providing end data to readers for tallying their results
+- Creating workbooks with only exercises and providing end data to readers for tallying their results

-·         Creating guidelines that solve complex user queries about a module
+- Creating guidelines that solve complex user queries about a module

-·         Creating single page quick reference guides that work as an overview for a module
+- Creating single page quick reference guides that work as an overview for a module

-Understanding the need of these documents from the Product Consultants and deciding the type of document required
+- Understanding the need of these documents from the Product Consultants and deciding the type of document required